markwisdomreeves/full-stack-Keeping-Records-project/README.md

 #### This Application allow you to Create, Read, Edit and Delete dating a record or your first date or other memories in the past.

 #### This is a Full Stack Application that was built with React.js, Node.js, Express.js, Redux, Mongodb and JsonWebToken.
-#### I spent lot of time researching on google to build this project and I have learned a lot of skills and great ideas from building this project.
+#### I spent one month during research and googling to build this project and I have learned a lot of new skills and great ideas from building this project.

 #### TO RUN THIS PROJECT: Firstly, you need to be in the parent folder of the project and then run npm install to install all dependences and dev dependences for the backend
 #### NEXT, enter into the client folder and also run npm install all dependences and dev dependences for the for the frontend or client